glennreyes/react-graphql-workshop/_exercises/02-queries.md

 - `getAllTweets`
 - `getTweetById`

+> ⚙️ Run `yarn add cuid` to install the missing dependency.

+> 💡 The [sample resolver](server-cheatsheet.md#sample-resolver) in the server cheat sheet will be your friend.

 ### `User` & `Tweet`

 Go find out 😎

-## Test queries
+## Task 3 – Test queries

+Here are some queries you may want to verify that they resolve all query fields as you would expect.
+Use GraphQL Playground for that.
 The goal in this exercise is to make sure that all of these queries work as expected.

+> 💡 Open the docs by clicking the green _SCHEMA_ flap on the right.

 ### Simple